spencer-shadley/completed-class/01-Class-Content/02-CSS-Bootstrap/README.md

 * Add custom styling to a CSS framework
 * Deploy to GitHub pages

-## Homework: Responsiveness Assignment
+## Homework: Responsive Portfolio

-In this assignment, you'll create two different portfolios:
+Create two different versions of a portfolio:

-* Build your portfolio using the Bootstrap CSS Framework.
+* For the first version, use the Bootstrap CSS Framework to create your portfolio.

-* Enhance the portfolio you made last unit with a mobile-responsive layout.
+* For the second version, enhance the portfolio you made last unit with a mobile-responsive layout.

 ## Helpful Links